 This experience includes technical, operational and management roles undertaken in Tasmania, Interstate and Overseas.
 James current role at SMT is CEO who oversees the operational and compliance requirements of the RTO.

-Learning and Development Specialist
+Learning & Development Specialist

 Matt has worked at SMT for 10 years.
 Matt completed a PhD in Aquaculture in Launceston and has worked in the salmon industry for 2 years before making the jump across to training.